 On-device smart computing has fundamentally changed the speed and scope of modern knowledge work.
 From instant speech-to-text meeting summaries to unified project indexing and intelligent search, local systems are no longer experimental additions—they are essential workspace layers.

-However, this utility has historically extracted a heavy toll: your absolute data privacy.
+However, this utility has historically extracted a heavy toll: control over sensitive work content.
 Standard cloud-based tools operate on a centralized upload model.
-To summarize a meeting, search a brief, or extract action items, you are forced to pipe your sensitive business recordings and internal documents across public networks to remote data centers.
+To summarize a meeting, search a brief, or extract action items, you are often asked to pipe sensitive business recordings and internal documents across public networks to remote data centers.

 "Cloud services ask you to upload your work.
 A local-first workspace brings the intelligence directly to your work — locally, privately, on your Mac."

 In response, a powerful new technical paradigm has emerged: the Local-First Smart Workspace.
-By leveraging massive improvements in on-device hardware acceleration, local-first software guarantees that you own your data, your tools run under your local control, and your sensitive intellectual capital never leaves your device.
+By leveraging massive improvements in on-device hardware acceleration, local-first software can keep work content under local control and make cloud upload an explicit product decision rather than the default.

 1. The Strategic Shift: Policy vs. Architecture